playcanvas/playcanvas-spine/README.md

 ### Engine-only

-Load the required library script, i.e `build/playcanvas-spine.X.X.min.js`.
+Load the required library script, i.e. `build/playcanvas-spine.X.X.min.js`.
 Then, add spine components to your entities as follows:

 ```javascript
 var entity = new pc.Entity();